DataDog/integrations-core/airflow/README.md

 #### Step 2: Connect Airflow to DogStatsD (included in the Datadog Agent) by using Airflow `statsd` feature to collect metrics

-**Note**: Presence/Absence of metrics reported by Airflow via StatsD might vary depending on Airflow Executor used.
-For example: `airflow.ti_failures/successes, airflow.operator_failures/successes, airflow.dag.task.duration` are [not reported for `KubernetesExecutor`][13]
+**Note**: Presence or absence of metrics reported by Airflow from StatsD might vary depending on the Airflow Executor used.
+For example: `airflow.ti_failures/successes, airflow.operator_failures/successes, airflow.dag.task.duration` are [not reported for `KubernetesExecutor`][13].

 1. Install the [Airflow StatsD plugin][1].